recallnet/rust-recall/sdk/examples/README.md

 ### Deposit funds

-To create transactions in the `adm` testnet, you need to first deposit some Calibration tFIL in the `adm` subnet.
+To create transactions in the `hoku` testnet, you need to first deposit some Calibration tFIL in the `hoku` subnet.

 1. Go to the [Calibration faucet](https://faucet.calibnet.chainsafe-fil.io/) and click "Send Funds".
 2. Enter an Ethereum address.